whokilleddb/ghosted/README.md

 ![](https://www.researchgate.net/publication/322350142/figure/fig1/AS:866935558389760@1583704952167/A-general-layout-of-PE-file-depicting-members-of-the-PE-Header-and-PE-Optional-Header.ppm)

-Next up, we map the file bytes to the `Portable Executable` format and fetch a pointer to a `NT Header` structure.
+Next up, we map the file bytes to the `Portable Executable` format and fetch a pointer to an `NT Header` structure.

-From that, we get the Address of the PE's entrypoint  stored in the optional header.
+From that, we get the Relative Address of the PE's entrypoint stored in the optional header.

 ```c
 DWORD get_ep_rva(LPVOID * base_addr) {